 - Make a play dough gift set.
 Check out the instructions here.
 You’ll just need homemade dough and accessories like toothpicks and buttons.
 (If my zero-craftiness self can make homemade dough, you totally can!)

 How to Wrap It: Find a spare basket or box and fill it with the play dough and assorted goodies.
-If you don’t have any accessories to throw in, you can get a set of fun play dough tools like this six-piece set.
+If you don’t have any accessories to throw in, you can get a set of fun play dough tools like this set.
 My toddler and preschooler use this set every time we bust out the play dough.

 - Give them a book that transcends reading.
 Especially if the child doesn’t enjoy reading, get them a book they can put to good use.
 These books give the child projects and activities they can do or make, and they’ll likely find they do love books after all.
 Here are a few of our favorites:

 - Kitchen Science Lab for Kids: 52 Family Friendly Experiments from the Pantry – This isn’t exactly a cookbook but more a collection of super fun science experiments you can do in the kitchen.

 - Out of the Box – Projects kids can make using old cardboard boxes.
 Think of all the empty cardboard boxes on Christmas morning that they can reimagine into fun building projects!
 We recently got this for our preschooler, and she ATE IT UP.

 - Rosie Revere’s Big Project Book for Bold Engineers and Iggy Peck’s Big Project Book for Amazing Architects and Ada Twist’s Big Project Book for Stellar Scientists – We’ve been drooling over these since they were first released, and we just picked up the first one and plan to get the next two as well.
 If the child loved the companion picture books Rosie Revere, Engineer and Iggy Peck, Architect and Ada Twist, Scientist, these activity books are the perfect fit.